-- · Remember your first cut is always on the compression side of the log.
-(Refer to the illustrations below for your first and second cut) - Your first cut should extend 1/3 of the diameter of the log. • Finish with your second cut.
+- Remember your first cut is always on the compression side of the log.
+(Refer to the illustrations below for your first and second cut) - Your first cut should extend 1/3 of the diameter of the log - diameter of the log.Finish with your second cut.